rgb-archive/spec/01-rgb.md

-	"kind": 0x01 // The kind of contract we are creating, in this case a generic issuance "version": 0x0008 // Version of this contract kind to use, "title": <String>, // Title of the asset contract "description": <String>, // Description of possible reediming actions and non-script conditions "issuance_utxo": <String>, // The UTXO which will be spent with a commitment to this contract, "contract_url": <String>, // Unique url for the publication of the contract and the light-anchors "total_supply": <Integer>, // Total supply in satoshi (1e-8) "max_hops": <Integer>, // Maximum amount of onchain transfers that can be performed on the asset before reissuance "min_amount": <Integer>, // Minimum amount of colored satoshis that can be transfered together, "network": "BITCOIN", // The network in use "reissuance_enabled": 0, // Disable reissuance
+	"kind": 0x01 // The kind of contract we are creating, in this case a generic issuance "version": 0x0008 // Version of this contract kind to use, "title": <String>, // Title of the asset contract "description": <String>, // Description of possible redeeming actions and non-script conditions "issuance_utxo": <String>, // The UTXO which will be spent with a commitment to this contract, "contract_url": <String>, // Unique url for the publication of the contract and the light-anchors "total_supply": <Integer>, // Total supply in satoshi (1e-8) "max_hops": <Integer>, // Maximum amount of onchain transfers that can be performed on the asset before reissuance "min_amount": <Integer>, // Minimum amount of colored satoshis that can be transferred together, "network": "BITCOIN", // The network in use "reissuance_enabled": 0, // Disable reissuance
 	"burn_address": <Address>, // The address used to burn tokens